wssun/SourceCodeSearch/README.md

 # A Survey of Source Code Search: A 3-Dimensional Perspective

+A collection of academic papers on code search techniques from a **3-dimensional (query-end, code-end, match-end)** perspective.

-**NOTE: We intend to keep updating with the most recent papers whenever time permits, and we warmly welcome pull requests or issues regarding any missing papers.**
+**NOTE: We intend to keep updating with the most recent papers whenever time permits, and we warmly welcome pull requests or issues regarding any missing papers.
+If you find any information is incorrect, please feel free to contact us.
+We will promptly confirm and make the necessary corrections.
+All researchers are encouraged to participate in enhancing this repository and expanding the knowledge within the field of source code search.**

 [//]: # ([![Awesome]&#40;https://awesome.re/badge.svg&#41;]&#40;https://awesome.re&#41;)